-Nissan Ariya boot space, seating & practicality
+Nissan Ariya review: boot space, seating & practicality

 The Ariya’s cabin is more spacious than its rakish roofline might suggest, but rivals offer significantly more boot space